-JASON A. KÍRK, P.E.
+Jason A. Kirk, P.E.
+Colonel, U.S. Army District Comander

-Colonel, EN Commanding

-DEPARTMENT OF THE ARMY PERMIT TRANSFER REQUEST FOR REGIONAL GENERAL PERMIT SAJ-105
+DEPARTMENT OF THE ARMY PERMIT TRANSFER REQUEST FOR REGIONAL GENERAL PERMIT SAJ-114

-PERMIT NUMBER:
+PERMIT NUMBER :

-When the structures or work authorized by this permit are still in existence at the time the property is transferred, the terms and conditions of this permit will continue to be binding on the new owner(s) of the property.
-Although the construction period for works authorized by the Department of the Army permits is finite, the permit itself, with its limitations, does not expire.
-To validate the transfer of this permit and the associated liabilities associated with compliance with its terms and conditions, have the transfered sign and date below and mail to the U.S. Army Corps of Engineers, Panama City Permits Section Office, 1002 West 23 rd Street, Suite 350, Panama City, FL 32404-3648.
+When the structures or work autime the property is transferred, the terminating on the new owner(s) of the produthorized by the Department of the imitations, does not expire.
+To validate the transfer of this percompliance with its terms and conditionall to the U.S. Army Corps of Engin West 23 rd Street, Suite 350, Panama C ns and conditions of perty.
+Although the carmy permits is finitermit and the associans, have the transfereers, Panama City F this permit will continue to be construction period for works te, the permit itself, with its ted liabilities associated with tee sign and date below and

-(TRANSFEREE SIGNATURE) (SUBDIVISION)
+TRANSFEREE SIGNATURE) (SUBDIVISION)

-(DATE) (LOT) (BLOCK)
+DATE) (LOT) (BLOCK)

-(NAME PRINTED)
+NAME PRINTED)

-(MAILING ADDRESS)
+MAILING ADDRESS)

 (CITY, STATE AND ZIP CODE)